Sovereign Legal Rights of Private Noble Fief Owners to the Extended Continental Shelf : A Case Study of

 island of Guernsey in the Channel Islands to the extended continental shelf in all directions from the beachhead to

-the sea.
 To build a comprehensive argument, we will examine relevant international law, case law, and the unique

 historical and legal context of Guernsey.